Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vmss-automation-dsc/README.md

 ---
 description: Deploy a VM Scale Set where virtual machines are deployed as registered nodes in the Azure Automation Desired State Configuration service, and node configuration is guaranteed consistency after deployment.
-NOTE: Required prerequisites Registration Key and Registration URL are available only after successful creation of an Azure Automation Account for Azure Automation DSC.
+NOTE&#58; Required prerequisites Registration Key and Registration URL are available only after successful creation of an Azure Automation Account for Azure Automation DSC.
 page_type: sample
 products:
 - azure